MARC standards: Content

 MARC encodes information about a bibliographic item, not information about the content of that item; this means it is a metadata transmission standard, not a content standard.
 The actual content that a cataloger places in each MARC field is usually governed and defined by standards outside of MARC, except for a handful of fixed fields defined by the MARC standards themselves.
 Resource Description and Access, for example, defines how the physical characteristics of books and other items should be expressed.
 The Library of Congress Subject Headings (LCSH) are a list of authorized subject terms used to describe the main subject content of the work.
 Other cataloging rules and classification schedules can also be used.

-MARC formats
+Formats

 MARC 21

 MARC 21 was designed to redefine the original MARC record format for the 21st century and to make it more accessible to the international community.
 MARC 21 has formats for the following five types of data: Bibliographic Format, Authority Format, Holdings Format, Community Format, and Classification Data Format.
 Currently MARC 21 has been implemented successfully by The British Library, the European Institutions and the major library institutions in the United States, and Canada.